 When comparing investment casting companies for your next manufacturing project, it’s important to know about all of the material options, tolerances, and in-house machining options.

-Although investment casting is one of the oldest and most trusted manufacturing techniques used for metal parts and components, processes and quality standards vary between foundries.
+Although investment casting is one of the oldest and most trusted manufacturing techniques used for metal parts and components, casting services, processes, and quality standards vary between foundries.

 Investment Casting Options?

 Investment casting options, also referred to as “lost wax casting” due to the use of a wax injection and mold assembly, use a variety of specialized processes for casting metals into precise, accurate shapes and units from a mold.
 The metal part is produced to deliver tight tolerances and a smooth surface finish.

 The most common metals used for investment casting are:

 Investment casting is popular among project managers and leads because it offers many advantages over other methods of casting for complex designs, a wide range of alloys, minimal tooling costs, and minimal size restrictions.
 The investment casting process is common for making parts for large-scale industrial projects in the aerospace, automotive, firearms, and railway industries.

 What do project managers look for when comparing investment casting companies?

 - Delivery on tight tolerances and smooth surface finishes

 - Industry-specific expertise